9,200 households have opted for HDB lease buyback since scheme launched in 2009

 SINGAPORE - About 9,200 households have signed up for the Housing Board’s Lease Buyback Scheme since it was introduced in March 2009, said Minister for National Development Desmond Lee.

-When the scheme was first introduced, only owners of 3-room or smaller flats were eligible but it has now been expanded to include owners of all flat types, including 5-room and larger flats, he added.
+When the scheme was first introduced, only owners of three-room or smaller flats were eligible, but it has now been expanded to include owners of all flat types, including five-room and larger flats, he added.

 He said there are many reasons why elderly flat owners may not be keen to sign up for the scheme.

 The Lease Buyback Scheme aims to improve the retirement adequacy of elderly flat owners by allowing the sale of part of the lease to the Government.
-Some of the money from the sale will be used to top up the Central Provident Fund (CPF) Retirement Account.
+Some of the money from the sale will be used to top up their Central Provident Fund (CPF) Retirement Accounts.

 The savings in that account can then be used to join CPF Life, which will provide seniors with a monthly income for life while they continue to live in the flat.